 Erase all the boring and unnecessary things that don’t apply to the position.
 For instance, unless your location is a requirement for the job, there’s no reason to include your home address.
 It’s rare that a company will need to mail you anything as part of the hiring process, so starting your resume with useless information immediately encourages the reader to trash it.

 Consider an alternative format that’s appropriate for the position.
 For example, if the job is for an event planning company, you could design the resume to look like an invitation to an event.
 That gives you the chance to show the hiring manager how you can actually apply your skills in the job.

 While you have 30 seconds to make an excellent first impression in person, resumes can make or break your chances of getting an interview in mere seconds.
-Take it from a pro: “Don’t include irrelevant, personal information on your resume,” says Heather Huhman.
+Learning what to put on a resume is important, but so is learning what not to put on a resume.
+Take it from a pro: “Don’t include irrelevant, personal information,” says Heather Huhman.

-These five major no-nos will get you no seconds – or firsts when it comes to moving to the front of the line:
+These five tips will help you move to the front of the line:

 Keep out your age.
 If you don’t want to be discriminated against because of your age – this applies to young and old - remove age giveaways, such as your graduation date.

 Don’t reveal personal preferences.
 Your marital status, religious beliefs, sexual preference, etc. likely have nothing to do with the job you’re interviewing for, so don’t include them.